Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 The ‘D’ shape means the video cable can only be inserted one way around.

 The DVI connection on the end of the cable may have different amounts of pins depending on the type of DVI connection it is designed for.
+The different pin configurations are explained below.

-When Should You Use a DVI Connection?
+When Should You Use DVI?

 DVI Connector Types